timday/coronavirus/docs/index.md

   Adults eating 5-a-day (%)                         : -0.091
 ```

-So - probably unsurprisingly - a general picture of unhealthy things being associated with faster case-count growth, and more health-positive things like physical activity, employment and even "5-a-day" being assocated with slower growth.
+So - probably unsurprisingly - a general picture of unhealthy things being associated with faster case-count growth, and more health-positive things like physical activity, employment and even "5-a-day" being weakly linked with slower growth.

 ### Deprivation